CosmWasm/book/src/basics/query.md

 Note that our enum has no type assigned to the only `Greet` variant.
 Typically in Rust, we create such variants without additional `{}` after the variant name.
-Here the curly braces have a purpose - without them.
-The variant would serialize to just a string type - so instead of `{ "greet": {} }`, the JSON representation of this variant would be `"greet"`.
+Here the curly braces have a purpose - without them, the variant would serialize to just a string type - so instead of `{ "greet": {} }`, the JSON representation of this variant would be `"greet"`.
 This behavior brings inconsistency in the message schema.
 It is, generally, a good habit to always add the `{}` to serde serializable empty enum variants - for better